 In the modern age, where communication can be done by way of text, tweet, email, or swipe, the ancient requirement to hand-serve a summons and complaint on a defendant seems quite anachronistic.
 Courts and legislatures have been moving over time to reduce the burden of hand-serving new lawsuits.
-In a new and somewhat surprising case, a New York court has allowed service by way of Facebook.
+In a new and somewhat surprising case, a New York court answered the question of whether you can serve a lawsuit by Facebook in the affirmative.

 New York, like most states, has allowed for some time alternate ways to serve a new complaint other than hand delivery.